MicroEJ/docs/SDK6UserGuide/createProject.rst

   .. note::
     The ``java`` plugin must not be added since it is automatically applied by the MicroEJ plugin.

-- If your Application has its own main class:
+- If your Application is a Standalone Application:

   - Create the Java main class in the ``src/main/java`` folder.
   - Define the property ``applicationMainClass`` in the ``microej`` configuration block of the ``build.gradle.kts`` file.